 - They increase user satisfaction and loyalty

-For websites or apps:
+For websites or applications:

 - They increase traffic, time spent, conversion rate and revenue.